gautamHCSCV/Authentication_System/README.md

 # Authentication_System
 OTP verifier using python

+A small and basic use of twilio and tkinter libraries of python.
 This is a OTP verifier system which sends a 4-digit otp to the mobile number provided in the code.
 The mobile number should have a twilio account which can be made for free.

 The GUI of the verifier.